ipasslab/ROVReco/README.md

 The download links for Neo4j-related software can be found at https://neo4j.com/deployment-center/#enterprise.

+We have uploaded the file `20240701.tar.bz2` in the `preprocess_dataset/database` folder.
+This file contains the original data for modeling the Internet Routing System on the day of `20240701`, which can be used as an example for building the knowledge graph.
+As the original data is quite large (approximately 18GB), please confirm the available space before using it.

 ## Paper
 The paper titled "ROVReco: An ROV Deployment Recommendation Approach with GNN Based on Routing Betweenness" regarding the work of ROVReco has been available at SSRN: https://ssrn.com/abstract=5170823 or http://dx.doi.org/10.2139/ssrn.5170823